 1962 NBA Finals: Lakers vs. Celtics

-The road to the NBA championship is no cakewalk.
-At the time, only six teams made the NBA playoffs and the one-seed earned a bye.
+Any basketball fan will tell you that the road to the NBA championship is no cakewalk.
+During the time that Russell played, only six teams made the NBA playoffs and the one-seed earned a bye.
 The Red Auerbach-led Celtics ? the top seed in the East and fresh off a victory over the St. Louis Hawks for the 1961 title ? faced Wilt Chamberlain and the Philadelphia Warriors in the Eastern Conference Finals.
 The Warriors won their best-of-five, first-round series 3-2 over the Syracuse Nationals, who became the Philadelphia 76ers in 1963 after the Warriors moved to San Fransisco.

 Russell, Bob Cousy, Sam Jones, Tom Heinsohn, Frank Ramsey, Tom Sanders, and the Celtics versus Jerry West, Elgin Baylor, Frank Selvy, and the Lakers.
-NBA historians are geeking out just thinking about all these hall of famers.
+NBA historians are geeking out just thinking about all these Hall of Famers.
+Imagine sitting in the stands and thinking you were just watching another NBA Finals, and not the foundation of an American sport.

 This is where Russell shined.